When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 Each one is essential.

-supports your return to yourself, in the timing that’s right for you.
+As you move through them, creative presence, held in nature, supports your return to yourself in the timing that’s right for you.

 All retreats are two full days and non-residential, allowing you to return home or rest locally between retreat days.